MA Architecture and Urbanism

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- We're ranked 9th in the world and 3rd in the UK for Architecture (QS World University Rankings by Subject 2019).
+- We're ranked 11th in the world and third in the UK for Architecture (QS World University Rankings by Subject 2021).

-- Explore how global cultural and economic forces influence contemporary cities, on a course jointly accredited by The University of Manchester and Manchester Metropolitan University.
+- Explore a range of perspectives in relation to contemporary architecture and urbanism, on a course jointly accredited by The University of Manchester and Manchester Metropolitan University.

 - Be inspired by the world-famous city of Manchester - the industrial revolution birthplace turned 21st century metropolis - and its vibrant, contemporary and innovative architecture scene.